edac713/GPTs/documents/Cade_Wilson_Resume.md

 _**(FT-YR) Merchandiser** | 04/2021 - Present_

-- Created visually appealing and effective product displays for Central Garden & Pet products, enhancing the customer experience and store aesthetics.
-- Won the 2023 Week 12 Controls Display Contest (North Division).
+- Created captivating product displays to enhance customer experience and store aesthetics, winning the 2023 Week 12 Controls Display Contest in the North Division.
-- Utilized sales data and reports to identify opportunities for improvement and inform product selection and pricing decisions.
+- Utilized sales data and reports to identify improvement opportunities and make informed decisions on product selection and pricing.
 - Built and maintained positive relationships with vendors and store management.
 - Efficiently managed inventory to ensure product availability and minimize excess stock.
 - Provided guidance to customers in selecting the right lawn and garden products for their needs.